balqui/cantorpairs/README.md

 # cantorpairs
 ## (Almost) Cantor pairing and extension to tupling

-Ancillary project for a forthcoming initiative.
+Ancillary project for the related initiative PReFScript.
 Implements (a slight variant of) the Cantor pairing function and its projections.